Why Does Gear Matter?

 Your videographer may discreetly attach a recorder to reliably capture unaltered audio (seen in this picture, PC: SLOtography).

-Before we get to dancing, I want to pause, to turn our attention to the lighting!
+Now let’s turn our attention to the lighting!
 This is easily overlooked and has a huge impact on the overall ambiance of your entire evening, especially in indoor spaces!
 I have a range of different battery powered and powered lights that I use to illuminate your space.
 These may be placed on the ground, magnetically attached, or placed on a stand to light specific areas.
 Uplighting is the most popular choice.
 These are small (think the size of 4 soda cans put together) lights placed on the ground with beams of lights that reach all the way to the ceiling.
 When placed around your dinner/dancing space they fill the space with soft light, perfectly setting the vibe for the moments to come.

 Photo Credit: Ashley Rae Studio